About Senator Schwank

 As President of 10,000 Friends, Judy provided support to organizations and individuals committed to improving the quality of life for all Pennsylvania residents.
 Under her leadership the non-profit agency developed policies and actions to revitalize and sustain Pennsylvania’s social and economic climate in order to encourage responsible land use, sustainable development, and promote agricultural heritage.
 Most recently Judy served as the Dean of Agricultural and Environmental Sciences at Delaware Valley College.

-Additionally, Judy serves the community as a member of the Board of Directors for the Girl Scouts of Southeast Pennsylvania.
+Additionally, Judy also served as a member of the Board of Directors for the Girl Scouts of Southeast Pennsylvania.

 Judy received her B.S. and M.Ed. in agricultural education from Penn State University and completed the Executive Leadership Program through the Institute for Conservation Leadership and the Institute for the Management of Life-Long Education at Harvard University.
 She attributes her success to her parents who taught her that public service, a strong work ethic and personal integrity were the keys to a rewarding life.